 assisting those experiencing homelessness, the Sacramento County Environmental

-Management Department often receives inquiries regarding homeless feedings.
+Management Department often receives inquiries regarding charitable foodservice for the homeless.
 Click here for more information.

 Be Storm Ready